Growth of homology torsion in finite coverings and hyperbolic volume: Introduction

 \subsection{Related results}

 The growth of torsion parts of homology of coverings or more generally bundles over a fixed manifold has attracted a lot of attention lately.
 For related results see e.g. \cite{ABBGNRS,BD,BV,BSV,MM,Muller,MeP}.
 Probably C. Gordon \cite{Gordon} was the first to ask about the asymptotic growth of torsion of homology in finite, albeit abelian, coverings.
-Recently R. Sauer \cite{Sauer} gave an upper bound for the growth rate of $t_j(\Gamma)$, for closed aspherical Riemannian manifolds, but the bound is not expected to be sharp like in Conjecture \ref{conj.1}.
+Recently R. Sauer \cite{Sauer} gave an upper bound for the growth rate of $t_j(\Gamma)$, for closed aspherical Riemannian manifolds, but the bound is not expected to be sharp like in the one in Theorem \ref{thm.2}.